Introduction

 Origins:

-• Enacted on June 15, 1917, during World War I, the Espionage Act was intended to address acts of interference with military operations, support for U.S. enemies, and the promotion of insubordination in the military.
+• Enacted on June 15, 1917, during World War I, the Espionage Act was intended to address acts of interference with military operations, support for U.S. enemies, and the promotion of insubordination in the military.- The law aimed to prevent espionage and protect military secrets, but its broad language allowed for a wide range of applications, including the suppression of dissent and criticism of the government.

 Expansion and Amendments: